bd6981/crud/README.md

 1. Launch Postman.
 2. Enter `localhost:8080/api/bookmarks` into the bar at the top of the screen.
-3. Click on headers and add the following...
+3. Click on headers and add the following
+	- Select `POST` as the request type
+	- Under headers tab, specify the `Content-Type` as `application/json`.
+This allows the client tells the server what type of data is actually sent.
    > ![Postman POST header config](./images/postRequestHeader.png)
-4. Then, click on the body tab, select the `raw` radio button, and enter something like this...
+4. Then, click on the body tab, select the `raw` radio button, and enter the new bookmark we'd like to create in the database.
    > ![Postman POST body config](./images/postRequestBody.png)
 5. Hit send!
 Scroll down and you'll the response in the panel below.